particle-iot/docs/src/content/datasheets/wi-fi/photon-2-photon-migration-guide.md

 | Wi-Fi (SoftAP) | | &check; | |
 | BLE | &check; | | &check; |

+### Platform ID

+The Platform ID of the Photon 2 will different from that of the Photon (6) because of the vastly different hardware.

+If you have a product based on the Photon, you will need to create a separate product for devices using the Photon 2.
+While you may be able to use the same source code to build your application, the firmware binaries uploaded to the console will be different, so they need to be separate products.
+This generally does not affect billing as only the number of devices, not the number of products, is counted toward your plan limits.

 ### Third-party libraries

 Most third-party libraries are believed to be compatible.
 The exceptions include: